Join Us: Scope of Practice Revision Efforts |

 Proposed Scope

-""Practice of Occupational Therapy” means the use of evaluation and therapeutic interventions to achieve targeted outcomes related to occupational performance and participation.
-Interventions are designed to promote quality of life by addressing physical, sensory, psychosocial, and cognitive health and wellness in connection with activities of daily living (ADLs), instrumental activities of daily living (IADLs), health management, rest and sleep, education, work, play, leisure, and social participation.
+“Practice of Occupational Therapy” means the therapeutic use of evaluation and interventions to support health, well-being, and participation in life through engagement in occupation.
+Occupational therapy addresses physical, sensory, psychological, and cognitive functions, as well as body structures in connection with activities of daily living (ADLs), instrumental activities of daily living (IADLs), health management, rest and sleep, education, work, play, leisure, and social participation.

-Intervention approaches may include establishing or restoring motor, process, and social interaction skills, modifying activities and environments, preventing barriers to participation, and promoting and maintaining optimal performance within habits, roles, routines, and rituals.
+Intervention approaches for individuals, groups, and populations may include establishing, restoring, or maintaining motor, process, and social interaction skills; modifying activities and environments; preventing barriers to participation; promoting optimal performance within habits, roles, routines, and rituals; and advocating.

-Intervention types may include occupations and activities, physical agent and mechanical modalities, orthotics and prosthetics, assistive and mobility technology, environmental modification, self-regulation, education, training, and advocacy."
+Intervention types may include the use of occupations and activities, physical agent and mechanical modalities and therapeutic procedures including wound care, orthotics and prosthetics, assistive and mobility technology, environmental modification, self-regulation, education and training, and advocacy, as well as other interventions within the therapist’s demonstrated competencies consistent with professional standards and supported by evidence-based practice.